JoseLuizjl/JoseLuizjl/README.md

 # Hi there!
 I'm Jose Luiz

 I'm a backend developer.
 Python is my primary language, where I focus on machine learning.
-Additionally, I have experience in web and mobile development with JavaScript and Dart, as well as in C# and Unity for game development.
+Additionally, I have experience in web and mobile development with JavaScript and Dart, as well as in C++ and OpenGL for game development.

 ![Jose Luiz's GitHub Stats](https://github-readme-stats.vercel.app/api?username=JoseLuizjl&show_icons=true&theme=tokyonight)